All Scripture is inspired by God and is useful for teaching the truth, rebuking error, correcting faults, and giving instruction for right living…

 Make God’s Word Personal.

 You can’t force your family to care about the Bible, but you can help them discover the value God’s Word can add to their lives.

-Consider sharing a Verse Image from the Bible App (or one you created on Bible Lens) with someone who needs encouragement or wisdom.
+Consider sharing a Verse Image from the Bible App with someone who needs encouragement or wisdom.
 If you have kids in your life, download the Bible App for Kids and complete a story together.
 Try reading from a Bible version your family can enjoy together.
 When you help your family see how they can apply God’s Word to their lives, they’ll be more likely to own their spiritual growth.

 Keep Showing Up.